Bar, Montenegro: Venetian and Ottoman period

 From 1443 to 1571, the region was ruled by the Venetians, who called it Antivari, and it was part of the Venetian Albania.
 It was a town with its own coat of arms, flag, statute and mint.
 In 1571, the Ottomans captured Antivari and held the town until 1878.
 The archdiocese was preserved.
-With the Ottoman conquest, the Catholic Church in the border area and the Archdiocese of Bar began to collapse, because indigenous people who began to migrate as Ottomans to that area brought a new ethnic and religious element.
+With the Ottoman conquest, the Catholic Church in the border area and the Archdiocese of Bar began to collapse, because indigenous people who began to migrate to that area as Ottomans brought a new ethnic and religious element.
 Because of a lack of Catholic priests, entire parishes were converted to Orthodoxy.
 One of the archbishops during this period was Andrija Zmajević.

-In 1571, The Ottomans expelled the Orthodox and Catholic population.
+In 1571, the Ottomans expelled the Orthodox and Catholic population.

-In 1878, The Ottomans ceded Antivari to Montenegro at the Treaty of Berlin, after losing the Russo-Turkish War.
+In 1878, the Ottomans ceded Antivari to Montenegro at the Treaty of Berlin, after losing the Russo-Turkish War.
 Montenegro's initial main goal in the negotiations was its expansion into Herzegovina and the Sanjak of Novi Pazar, but Austro-Hungarian expansion made it unrealistic.
 The Ottomans, represented by Alexander Karatheodori Pasha, declared that they would cede the port of Spizza to Montenegro but not Bar and other areas because they claimed they were primarily inhabited by Catholics and Muslim Albanians.
 After negotiations between Foreign Ministers Gyula Andrássy (Austria-Hungary) and Pyotr Andreyevich Shuvalov (Russia), it was agreed that Bar would be ceded to Montenegro in return for Russian support for Austrian control over Herzegovina.
 The city-port of Bar itself became militarily neutral, the total number of Montenegrin vessels in the port was placed under limitations and Austria-Hungary acquired the right of patrol of Bar's coastline.

-In 1885 the castle of King Nikola was built.
+In 1885, the castle of King Nikola was built.
 The king had it constructed for his daughter Princess Zorka and his future son-in-law Prince Petar Karađorđević.
 It has a chapel, watchtower, winter garden, small and huge castles, and a park.
 A wooden pier for docking ships was located in front of the structure.
 Additionally, there is a sizable flower shop with unique construction, a gift from King Emmanuel of Italy, and a catering establishment called "Knjaževa bašta."
 The former castle complex is now the Bar Heritage Museum, which hosts cultural events.

 In the new Montenegrin Orthodox state, Bar went through urban depopulation because many of its urban inhabitants were Muslims, who either left or were expelled from the town.
-In the late 1850s, the town had 4,000 inhabitants, 62.5% of which were Muslims.
+In the late 1850s, the town had 4,000 inhabitants, 62.5% of whom were Muslims.
 More than half of its population left or was expelled after 1878.
-The first population register of the town under Montenegrin administration in 1879, counted 1,879 inhabitants.
+The first population register of the town under Montenegrin administration in 1879 counted 1,879 inhabitants.
 Muslims were 30.9% of the population, 24.6% were Catholics (mostly Albanians) in addition to Orthodox (mostly Montenegrins and Serbs).